itstrangvu/trangs/content/blog/how-this-blog-runs.md

 Setting up this site and blog has been a great learning experience, but there’s still room for improvement.

-Instead of manually generating Markdown files, I’d like to streamline the deployment process so that running the `fetch-notion.js` script isn’t necessary.
-Fortunately, Notion introduced **Webhooks** in December 2024, and I plan to explore how they can automate this workflow.
+Instead of manually generating Markdown files, I’d like to streamline the deployment process so that explicit execution of the `fetch-notion.js` script isn’t necessary.

+Fortunately, Notion introduced [Webhooks](https://www.notion.com/help/webhook-actions) in December ‘24, and I plan to explore how they can automate this workflow.

 Additionally, migrating my portfolio and generating it in the same way as the blog is something I’m considering.

-The ultimate goal is to self-host both the site (no need for Netlify) and the git repository (maybe using Gitea?).
+The ultimate goal is to self-host both the site (no need for Netlify) and the git repository (maybe using [Gitea](https://about.gitea.com/)?).
 Dropping Notion is a nice-to-have down the line.
 Well, I’m getting ahead of myself here, though, mhihi.

 ## Curiosity